hessam-kk/FoodLog/bot/README.md

 - **Other** — `/help`, `/week`, `/start`, bare-code linking, member-aware vote display (“you”), 8-foods-per-meal limit, and graceful API error messages.
 - **Meal reminders** — a scheduled (cron) handler checks the family API and nudges each linked chat at **15:00 Tehran** (lunch) and **22:00 Tehran** (dinner) — crons `30 11 * * *` / `30 18 * * *` (UTC) in the `Asia/Tehran` zone (fixed UTC+3:30).
 Behavior depends on the state for that member:
   - **Meal not logged** → ask to log it: **➕ Log …** jumps into today's food picker, **✅ Logged** dismisses.
-  - **Meal logged but this member hasn't rated every food** → ask to rate the unrated foods (each food opens the 0–10 rating grid; adds a `/whoami` hint if no member is set).
+  - **Meal logged but this member hasn't voted yet** → ask that member to rate the foods (each food opens the 0–10 rating grid; adds a `/whoami` hint if no member is set).
+Votes are per member, so each family member is nudged individually.
-  - **Meal logged and fully rated by this member** → skipped silently.
+  - **Meal logged and this member already voted** → skipped silently.

 ## Layout